 As a self-proclaimed Noom nerd, I came up with this 110-calories-a-cup soup recipe in an effort to add low calorie dense food to our diet.
 As you may already know, Steve and I have been using the Noom weight loss app and as of Feb.
 4, 2020, we’ve lost a combined 135 pounds.
 We’ve done this by adding more nutritious, low calorie dense foods to our diet.
 You can read all about it HERE.

 We quickly learned that broth-based soups are a great way to fill up without expending many calories.
 When I searched online for low-calorie soup recipes, I didn’t find many good ones so decided to create my own.
 Here’s one of our favorites.
 This spicy broth-based soup is full of hot, Southwest flavors and definitely warms you up on a cold day.
 And, even with crispy tortilla strips as a garnish, it is only 125 calories a cup!
+(If you’re interested in trying the Noom weight loss app, you can click HERE.)

 How to make low-calorie chicken tortilla soup